Buddypress - Information Disclosure (CVE-2021-21389)

 CrowdSec has been tracking this vulnerability and its exploits since 20th of May 2025.

-Observed attacks typically involve requests sent to URLs containing /wp-json/buddypress/v1/signup
+Observed attacks typically involve requests sent to URLs containing /wp-json/buddypress/v1/signup.

 Exploitation